bigeasy/register/diary/design.markdown

 ## Scripts

 Scripts are going to use some jQuery conventions, or one key one.
 If the script returns false, it means we're not done.
-It can return false immedately or using a callback.
+It can return false immediately or using a callback.

 This is Cadence.
 Cadence is why Register is ready for release already.
 There is